 “No way!
 Go inside and close the door.
 I want to try it.”

-As soon as the door closed, the persistent “Open Sesame”s began as I gathered a small band of her peers to hear Amy uttering pure nonsense behind the locked doors.
+As soon as the door closed, the persistent “Open Sesame”s began as I gathered a small band of her peers to hear Cory uttering pure nonsense behind the locked doors.
 Though warmly greeting her when she entered after swiping her card, the aforementioned whack and accusations of being a brat ensued.